KhronosGroup/ANARI-SDK/cts/features.md

 ```
 If no `anari_device` is specified, the default device is used.
 ### C++
 The C++ backend sets up the ANARI device and calls `anariGetObjectFeatures` on it.
-Afterwards, it is checked if each feature is included in the supported features and the result is returned.
+Then, it is checked whether each feature is included in the supported features list and the result is returned.

 ### Example output
 ```